Please use the following link for FormAssembly Workflow information on Teams plans and above: Workflow Setup

 - Passing data between forms is limited by the maximum size allowed for URLs and shouldn't be used for large text fields (over 2000 characters, all fields combined).

-You can create a dynamic workflow by using the redirect link in the Notifications tab for each form individually, or with the Workflows tab.
+You can create a dynamic workflow by using the redirect link in the Notifications tab for each form individually, instead of using a Workflow.

 The workflow configuration screen contains the following settings:

 |The name of the workflow (not displayed to the respondents)

 Thank You Page

 |The address of a page where you want the respondent to be redirected once the last form of the workflow has been completed.
 If this option is not set, the Thank You message in the Notification settings of the last form of the workflow will be used instead.

 |A Workflow Component, or step, is a single form with its optional parameters.